 It is important to keep in mind that books are often not peer reviewed.
 Therefore, read unedited books with caution; an edited book will list editors who are knowledgeable in the same field as the primary authors.
 Additionally, look for books published by university presses, as these books are reviewed by an editorial board and outside reviewers.
 Again, checking author submission guidelines can be helpful.

 You’ll find thousands of e-books in the Library.
 Go to the Find an E-Book page to see a list of the Library's e-book databases.
-With thousands of e-books on many different subjects, Ebrary is a great database to start your search.
+With thousands of e-books on many different subjects, Ebook Central is a great database to start your search.

 For additional information, see the following Library FAQs: